 All contiguous ARMCI Put/Get interfaces were directly implemented on top of the Portals Put and Get calls.
-The three categories of one-sided calls in ARMCI to be considered during the design are: a) non-contiguous ARMCI Put/Get; b)accumulate; c) Read-Modify-Write(RMW); and d) Lock/Unlock.
-In addition, there are the collective memory allocation operations to prepare communicatable memory.
-We first started with a naive solution (described in [24]), translating all the above mentioned categories into multiple contiguous portals calls.
+The three categories of one-sided calls in ARMCI to be considered during the design are: (a) non-contiguous ARMCI Put/Get; (b) accumulate; (c) Read-Modify-Write (RMW); and (d) Lock/Unlock.
+In addition, there are the collective memory allocation operations to prepare memory for communication.
+We first started with a naive solution (described in [34]), translating all the above mentioned categories into multiple contiguous Portals calls.

-Several techniques for transmitting non-contiguous data have been discussed in Tipparaju et al. [25], all of them can be applied here.
-However, preliminary benchmarking (cf. Section 4.2) demonstrated that the server-based technique was ideal for non-contiguous and atomic operations on the XT5.
+Several techniques for transmitting non-contiguous data have been discussed in [33], all of them can be applied here.
+However, preliminary benchmarking (cf. Sect.
+4.2) demonstrated that the server-based technique was ideal for non-contiguous and atomic operations on the XT5.
 In this technique, a communication helper thread is spawned on each node.
-One-sided messages that don't directly have a corresponding portals call are packed and sent to the communication helper thread.
+One-sided messages that do not directly have a corresponding Portals call are packed and sent to the communication helper thread.
 The helper thread receives, unpacks and processes the messages on behalf of all the processes on the node.
 For the rest of this discussion, all the application processes are referred to as clients and the Communication Helper Thread is referred to as CHT.
 Before discussing CHT, we first describe how CHT can access the memory of any client on the node.